Drumright man killed in Payne County crash

 A Drumright man died in a Payne County crash on Thursday, the Oklahoma Highway Patrol reported.

-Dustin Jussila, 42, reportedly failed to yield a stop sign about 6:30 p.m. on south Chronister Road at Oklahoma 33 east of Cushing and collided with a truck that was westbound on the highway.
+Dustin Jussila, 42, reportedly ran a stop sign on south Chronister Road at Oklahoma 33 east of Cushing about 6:30 p.m. and collided with a truck that was westbound on the highway.

-The driver of the truck, a 16-year-old boy also of Drumwright, was treated and released at the scene.
+The driver of the truck, a 16-year-old boy also of Drumright, was treated at the scene.

-Troopers reported both drivers involved were wearing their seatbelts and their vehicles' airbags deployed.
-The weather was reportedly clear and the roadway was dry.
+Troopers reported that both drivers were wearing their seat belts and that their vehicles' airbags deployed.
+The weather reportedly was clear, and the roadway was dry.

 Tags